-Equine Cushing’s disease is often confused with the normal ageing process in horses, but it is caused by the abnormal enlargement of the pituitary gland at the base of the brain.
+Equine Cushing’s disease, or Pituitary Pars Intermedia Dysfunction (PPID), is often confused with the normal ageing process in horses, but it is caused by the abnormal enlargement of the pituitary gland at the base of the brain.
 This gland controls the nervous system, which produces the chemical messengers (hormones) that affect other parts of the body.
-In Cushing’s disease, an excess of these hormones are produced, confusing the rest of the body, particularly the adrenal glands.
+In this disease, an excess of these hormones are produced, confusing the rest of the body, particularly the adrenal glands.

 Signs of equine Cushing’s disease include: